 (ii) TNIVukφ is the value of the Net Imbalance Volume Tag for Generator Unit, u, and rank, k, in Imbalance Pricing Period, φ, determined in accordance with Chapter E (Imbalance Pricing) and where in the absence of a value for the period resulting from the process outlined in Chapter E (Imbalance Pricing) a value of one shall be used;

-.
+(iii) If for all Generator Units, u, and all Imbalance Pricing Periods, φ, within the Imbalance Settlement Period, γ, there is insufficient data to carry out the steps described in paragraph F.3.3.2(b), then the most recently submitted valid Complex Bid Offer Data for the relevant Trading Day as at the Bid Offer Acceptance Time shall be used for all Generator Units in that Imbalance Settlement Period.

 (c) Otherwise, the most recently submitted valid Simple Bid Offer Data for the Imbalance Settlement Period as at the Bid Offer Acceptance Time.